CHAN-DT: Hostility to CTV

 CHAN was CTV's third-largest affiliate, and by far the largest in Western Canada.
 As such, it was one of the backbones of the CTV network for many years and one of the network's most successful affiliates.
 However, it was always somewhat hostile toward CTV.
 Management believed that the network's flagship station, CFTO-TV in Toronto, had too much influence over the network.
 In particular, CHAN felt CFTO received favouritism in the production of CTV's Canadian programming in the late 1960s and early 1970s.

 CHAN's final "BCTV" logo.
 The stylized pacific dogwood was modernized in autumn 1994 and was used until the affiliation switch on August 31, 2001.

 Nonetheless, until 1997, CHAN bought the provincial rights to several popular series from CFTO's parent company, Baton Broadcasting.
 However, tensions were exacerbated that year when Baton won a licence to operate a new television station in Vancouver, CIVT-TV (channel 32), and immediately moved much of CHAN's stronger programs there.
 Baton won controlling interest in CTV soon after channel 32's launch, and it became an open secret that CIVT would eventually replace CHAN as the CTV station for the Vancouver market.

 CHAN had signed a long-term contract with CTV several years earlier that would not expire until 1999, but was extended to 2001.
 However, the sign-on of CIVT meant that CHAN could only air CTV's base schedule of 40 hours of programming per week.
 The station had to fill the schedule with its local newscasts and lower-profile programming supplied by parent company Western International Communications.
 A small amount of CHUM Limited-produced programs also aired on CHAN at times during the period from 1997 to 2001, including CityLine.

 The affiliation shakeup of 2001

 On June 6, 2000 WIC's stations were purchased by Canwest Global Communications, which owned the Global Television Network.
-As a result, CHAN was due to become the Global outlet for all of British Columbia.
-Although Global already owned a station in Vancouver, CKVU-TV (channel 10), it opted to sell CKVU to CHUM Limited and move its affiliation to CHAN.
-By this time, CHAN operated a network of over 100 transmitters covering almost all of the province, and had been the province's dominant news station for three decades.
-In contrast, CKVU operated only three transmitters covering the Lower Mainland and Vancouver Island.
+As a result, CHAN was due to become the Global owned-and-operated station for all of British Columbia.
+Global already owned a station in Vancouver, CKVU-TV (channel 10).
+However, while CHAN's transmitter network covered almost all of the province, CKVU operated only three transmitters covering the Lower Mainland and Vancouver Island.
+CHAN had also been British Columbia's dominant news station for over three decades at the time.

 CHAN-TV's affiliation agreement with CTV expired on September 1, 2001, sparking a major shakeup in British Columbia television: